 “Lien” means any lien, charge, encumbrance, security interest, mortgage, or pledge.

-.
+“Litigation” refers to all of the following, whether individually or one or more:

+Any action, suit, or proceeding before any court or any governmental or regulatory authority that has been commenced and is still pending.

+Any investigation by any governmental or regulatory authority that has been commenced and is still pending.

+Any action, suit, or proceeding by any governmental or regulatory authority that has been threatened against the Seller or the Buyer.

 “Maintenance Agreement” means the Maintenance Agreement, dated as of April 3, 20X0, between Greasemonkeys, Inc., and the Seller, as amended to the date of this Agreement.

 “Necessary Funds” means funds[, at a commercially reasonable rate,] sufficient to satisfy the Buyer’s monetary obligations to the Seller under this Agreement.